EthanM-K/ek-portfolio/content/_index.md

 <div class="hx:mb-12">
 {{< hextra/hero-subtitle >}}
-  Mechanical engineer with 9 years of experience.
+  Mechanical engineer with 9 years of experience in automated machine design.
+This is a collection of projects I led and completed in my role as Mechanical Engineer III in the Test Department at Trek Bicycle company.
 {{< /hextra/hero-subtitle >}}
 </div>